Bulls on Parade: Music video

-The video for "Bulls on Parade", directed by Peter Christopherson and produced by Fiz Oliver at Squeak Pictures, premiered on MTV's 120 Minutes on April 14, 1996.
+The video for "Bulls on Parade" was directed by Peter Christopherson and produced by Fiz Oliver at Squeak Pictures.
+It premiered on The Box and MTV on April 10, 1996.
 On July 31, 1996, it was nominated for Best Hard Rock Video in the 1996 MTV Video Music Awards.

 The video contains footage from the Sydney Big Day Out on January 25, 1996 and their side show at the Hordern Pavilion in Sydney two days later.
 Throughout the video shots of young people protesting in the streets with political signs, military drills, flags, and other similar images are montaged together.
 An antique-style film is used which promotes scratches, dust and film grain.
 Several scenes show people wrapping Evil Empire banners on walls, telephone posts and posting up other propaganda posters designed by Barbara Kruger.
 There is a scene where a character wearing a black "Libertyville" jacket with a baseball cap is painted by the renowned Phantom Street Artist Joey Krebs who paints his iconoclastic figures on city walls.
 This is the actual portrait created by the street artist of Tom Morello.
 Various lyrics are flashed on top of these scenes in a scrawled sort of chicken-scratch throughout.